What time will Apple release iOS 16 to the public?

 Like last year, Apple is launching its new software the week after the iPhone event.
 Across the last five years, there was only one time the iOS update was not released at 10 am PT.

-There’s no guarantee, but it seems likely Apple will launch iOS 16 at 10 am PT / 1 pm ET on September 12.
+There’s no guarantee, but it seems likely Apple will launch iOS 16 at 10 am PT / 1 pm ET today, September 12.

 Don’t want to wait for iOS 16?